High View Park: Foundation of neighborhood

 By the end of the war, Hall's farm had been largely destroyed after years of Union occupation.
 He applied for compensation through the Southern Claims Commission, for which he received $10,729.68 on June 15, 1872; he had originally sought 4 times that amount.
 Financially ruined, Hall started selling parcels of his farm at a loss to former slaves from rural Virginia and Maryland.
 These early residents found work in nearby farms, as well as in Washington as domestic servants and laborers, which was made possible by the W&OD Railway stop located nearby that offered commuter trolley services.
 This community took on the name of Hall's Hill after the elevation Bazil had named over a decade earlier, and became Arlington's second African American neighborhood established after Freedman's Village.

-The character of the early Hall's Hill was semi-rural, with many owning larger lots where they engaged in farming and animal husbandry to supplant their income.
+The character of early Hall's Hill was semi-rural, with many owning larger lots where they engaged in farming and animal husbandry to supplant their income.
 By 1868, the community's first church and a one-room schoolhouse had been established.
 Hall's Hill was isolated from other black settlements in Arlington, such as Green Valley and Freedman's Village in Arlington's southern half.
 Beyond Langston Boulevard, then known as Georgetown and Fairfax Road and Hall's Hill's main thoroughfare, the neighborhood's dirt roads did not connect well with the broader Arlington road network, which may have been to intentionally insulate the community from white farmers in the surrounding region.

+Calloway Church and cemetery.
+The present church building was constructed in 1904 and renovated several times between 1940 and 1979.

 Throughout the rest of the 19th century, more black migrants settled in Hall's Hill, and a greater level of density was enabled by the division of larger lots into smaller landholdings.
 The 49-acre High View Park subdivision was platted to the south of Hall's Hill in 1892, by which time the neighborhood had 2 churches, an Odd Fellows hall, and 2 stores.
 Calloway Cemetery, which dates from this period and is the oldest known church-affiliated African American graveyard in Arlington County, was listed as a local historic district in 2012.